5 Best Coco Coir Brands for Mushroom Growers – Gro Indoor

 Once you have your coco coir prepped and ready, it's time to put it to work.
 Using it correctly is just as important as preparing it properly.
 Here’s a simple guide to get you through the next steps of your mushroom cultivation project, from mixing your substrate to watching it colonize.

-Mix Your Substrate
+Mixing Your Perfect Substrate

 To create a balanced and effective substrate, you’ll start by mixing your coco coir with other ingredients.
 After you’ve combined everything, the next step is to heat-clean the entire mix.
 This can be done through pasteurization or sterilization, which is essential for getting rid of any unwanted microorganisms that could compete with your mushrooms.
 Giving your mycelium a clean environment from the start is one of the best things you can do for a successful grow.
 You can find excellent growing media options to create the perfect custom blend for your specific needs.

-Use Coir as a Casing Layer
+When to Use a Coco Coir Casing Layer

 After your substrate is completely covered in healthy mycelium, you can add coco coir as a casing layer.
 This thin top layer helps create the ideal humid microclimate that encourages mushrooms to start pinning.
 One of the best parts of using pure coir for this step is that it doesn't need to be pasteurized, which saves you some time and effort.
 Just spread a thin layer, about a quarter to a half-inch thick, over the colonized substrate.
 It’s best to add this layer right when you start to see the first tiny mushroom bumps forming, as this will give them the perfect conditions to develop.

-Inoculate and Colonize Your Substrate
+Time to Inoculate and Colonize

 With your substrate mixed and pasteurized, you're ready to inoculate it with your mushroom culture.
 Once that's done, the colonization phase begins.
 This is when the mushroom mycelium grows and spreads throughout the substrate, creating a strong network.
 To support this growth, you need to keep the substrate moist and store it in a dark place, away from any direct light.
 Maintaining the right temperature and humidity is crucial, so having reliable environmental controls can make a huge difference in helping your mycelium thrive without competition from contaminants.